Akarshana06/e-commerce-follow-long/README.md

 -Created a cancel button for cancelling certain products if the product is cancel already this button should not be visible.
 -Created an endpoint which will receive the order-id and check the status of the of product.

+## ⭐ Milestone 29: Creating Paypal account :
+-Creating a paypal account was today's milestone which was completed.

+## ⭐ Milestone 30: Creating Paypal Buttons :

 This concludes the roadmap for our *Ecommerce Follow Along Project*!
 Happy coding! 🚀